ktsuench/mean/README.md

 You will need to have [Vagrant](https://www.vagrantup.com/intro/getting-started/index.html "Getting Started - Vagrant by HashiCorp") (minimum version 1.9.1) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads "Downloads - Oracle VM VirtualBox") (minimum version 5.1.14) installed to run this.
 Once those are installed, add the Ubuntu 16.04 LTS box by running the command `vagrant box add ubuntu/xenial64`.

 ### To install server
 First fork this repository and then clone your forked repository by running `git clone https://github.com/<username>/mean-vagrant`.
 Then `cd` into the cloned repository and run `vagrant up`.
-It will take around 7 to 10 minutes to setup everything.

 Installs:
 - Nginx (newest version)
 - Node with NPM (v6.x)
 - MongoDB (v3.4)